 It’s not uncommon to see a goat climbing on a roof at Brookhollow’s Barnyard, and that’s just one of the things that makes this family-run farm in Boonton so fun.
-My family and I have been going to Brookhollow for years, and I’m happy we discovered this little gem shining in Boonton.
+My family and I have been going to Brookhollow for years, and I’m happy we discovered this little gem.
 And it’s no wonder my kids look forward to going— it has farm animals, playgrounds, and sandboxes to fill an entire day of fun.
-During the earlier stages of the pandemic, Brookhollow’s was a life-saver, helping us get through the long days with their drive-thru animal visits.
-Now, we’re happy to spend an afternoon at the barn like we did pre-pandemic.
-Here’s what my kids love and what you can do when you go. (feature photo taken at Brookhollow’s Barnyard)
+Here’s what my kids love and what you can do when you go, and for more farm fun, we’ve rounded up the best petting zoos near you. (feature photo taken at Brookhollow’s Barnyard)

 Here’s what you can experience at Brookhollow’s Barnyard